 Both smoking and vaping have side effects and risks.
-Scientists do not fully understand the long-term health effects of electronic cigarettes (e-cigarettes) yet, but the science indicates that they are not a safe alternative to smoking.
+The long-term health effects of electronic cigarettes (e-cigarettes) are not fully understood, but the science indicates they are not a safe alternative to smoking.

 According to the

-Unlike vaping, which is relatively new, there are years of research to fully back up claims that smoking is damaging to human health.
+Unlike vaping, which is relatively new, there are years of research to back up claims that smoking is damaging to health.
 According to the

 - damage to every organ in the body